ajuna-network/ajuna-network.github.io/docs/security/security.md

 ### At rest

-Data at rest is data when it is not moving.
+[Data at rest][data-at-rest] is data when it is not moving.
 Such as:
 - stored on some device
 - on some cloud platform
 - in a database